sammaxfleet/LOSIMPLEDJANGO/README.md

 2. Allow it to go to a confirmed page once clicked. **SHOULD HAVE**
 3. Be able to cancel the booking. **MUST HAVE**

-*Epic 3 -Contact Form
+Epic 3 -Contact Form

 1.Have a working form that connects via email to the admin. **SHOULD HAVE**

-*Epic 4 Map be able to operate -
+Epic 4 Map be able to operate -

 1.Working map so the user can see location **COULD HAVE** 2.The map pick up the users location too, **WONT HAVE**

-*Epic 5 - Reviews
+Epic 5 - Reviews

 1. Be able to leave a review - **COULD HAVE**

-*Epic 6 - Navbar
+Epic 6 - Navbar

 1. Get the Navbar working from page to page - **MUST HAVE**
 2. Be able to scroll and the colour change on what page you’re own. **COULD HAVE**
 3. Have a scroll down on the login/ sign up page. **SHOULD HAVE**

-*Epic 8 - Colours
+Epic 7 - Colours
 1.As the user one can use complimentary colours to navigate through the website. **SHOULD HAVE**
 2. The website colours have continuity and the layout from bootstrap. **SHOULD HAVE**

-Epic 9 - Wireframes
+Epic 8 - Wireframes
 1. As the developer I can create wireframes. **MUST HAVE**

-Epic 10- CRUD working for the database admin & the User experience.
+Epic 9 - CRUD working for the database admin & the User experience.

 1. CRUD working for databaseadmin **MUSTHAVE**
 2. CRUD working for the user **MUST HAVE**